UK ‘committed’ to free speech after former Labour adviser sanctioned by US

 He previously told the Triggernometry podcast he was inspired to start the CCDH after seeing the rise of antisemitism on the left in the UK and the murder of his colleague, Labour MP Jo Cox, by a white supremacist, who was radicalised, in part, online.

-Clare Melford, another British-based executive who runs the Global Disinformation Index, was also identified as one of the five Europeans who will be barred from entering the US by Sarah Rogers, the US government’s under secretary of state for public diplomacy.
+Clare Melford, another British-based executive who runs the Global Disinformation Index (GDI), was also identified as one of the five Europeans who will be barred from entering the US by Sarah Rogers, the US government’s under secretary of state for public diplomacy.

+A GDI spokesperson said the visa sanctions were “an authoritarian attack on free speech and an egregious act of government censorship”.

+“The Trump Administration is, once again, using the full weight of the federal government to intimidate, censor, and silence voices they disagree with.
+Their actions today are immoral, unlawful, and un-American.”

 The action to bar them from the United States is part of a Trump administration campaign against foreign influence over online speech, using immigration law rather than platform regulations or sanctions.